The Solomon Scandals A Washington newspaper novel by David Rothman

 ROTHMAN: Who cares, Stone?
 That’ll just have to remain one of the mysteries of the Web.

 image STONE: Finally I need to ask you about that photo you’ve used at times for promo.
-Wasn’t it taken at least three or four years ago?
+Wasn’t it taken years ago?

 STONE: And I’m far more into the outdoors than you are.
 Why isn’t my photo up there?
 That way, the mountain background would be honest.
 Look, maybe I should be doing your publicity for you.
 Forget about Thackeray.